ivbasic/Powershell/README.md

 Collection of my Powershell scripts that you can use and customize as you wish.
 There are no comments inside of .ps1 files, because scripts were originaly written for custom environment and were not intended to be published.
 Some scripts are rewritten as functions for easier readability.

 * Remove-disabled-ADaccounts - delete AD accounts disabled more than 90 days ago
-* Send-system-account-alert - send alert to owners of AD service accounts with their password older than 1 year
+* Send-system-account-alert - send alert to owners of AD service accounts with password older than 1 year
 * Disable-ADaccounts-lastlogondate-90days.ps1 - disable inactive AD accounts with last logon date more than 90 days ago
 * Get-AD-system-accounts-without-owner.ps1 - find all AD service accounts without owner and other mandatory attributes
 * Get-CiscoESA-AV-status.ps1 - receive Cisco ESA antivirus status